A Physician's Note

 Earn the prescription

-PT-141 is not on the standing menu.
+A libido peptide is not on the standing menu.
 Every adult-male patient first gets a full hormone, vascular, sleep, and metabolic workup.
-If desire remains the bottleneck after the underlying physiology is corrected, PT-141 is added — and the patient knows why.
+If desire remains the bottleneck after the underlying physiology is corrected, a libido peptide may be added where lawful and indicated — and the patient knows why.

 The peptides we do put on every report

-If we won't put PT-141 on the standing menu, what does the Limitless standing peptide stack look like?
-It's the peptides whose mechanism is foundational rather than symptomatic:
+If we won't put a libido peptide on the standing menu, what does the Limitless standing peptide stack look like?
+It's the categories whose mechanism is foundational rather than symptomatic:

 That's fine.
 We're not here to undo a treatment that's working.
-If you're a current PT-141 patient and you're seeing the response you wanted, that's a legitimate clinical outcome and we won't reflexively pull it.
+If you're already taking a libido peptide and you're seeing the response you wanted, that's a legitimate clinical outcome and we won't reflexively pull it.
 What we will do is map the rest of the picture — hormones, sleep, vascular health, metabolic state — and make sure the foundation is solid underneath.
 Often that's where the residual gain hides.

 The why behind the why

 The peptide market in 2026 is changing fast.
-The April 23 FDA reclassification reopened legitimate compounding pathways for BPC-157, TB-500, Tesamorelin, Ipamorelin, CJC-1295, and others.
-The PCAC review on July 23–24 will determine which peptides stay on the formal 503A list long-term.
-(We've published a detailed regulatory primer, and a Limitless physician comment is being filed in the FDA docket before the July 9 deadline.)
+The April 23 FDA reclassification reopened legitimate 503A compounding pathways for several tissue-repair and GH-axis categories, alongside FDA-approved tesamorelin.
+Specific agents are physician-determined, prescribed only where lawful and indicated — see our GH-axis brief for our approach.
+The July 23–24, 2026 PCAC review (docket FDA-2025-N-6895) will determine which compounded peptides stay on the formal 503A list long-term.
+(We've published a detailed regulatory primer, and our physician public comment is already filed.)

 In a market this volatile, the clinics that lead with whatever sells fastest will be exposed when the regulation tightens or the public conversation turns.
 The clinics that lead with the cleanest mechanism, the cleanest evidence, and the most honest evaluation will still be standing.